FELA Lawsuit Loans

-Being injured on the job is a difficult proposition.
+No one wants to be injured on the job.
 Not only could you lose time from work, but you may suffer an injury that could last for months, years, or even permanently.
 Even if the injury is serious enough to warrant a lawsuit, those suits can take years to resolve, leaving the plaintiff in a tough situation.

 What is FELA?